Google’s camera-mounted Street View cars have become regular fixtures in our towns and cities.

 Once you’ve clicked on the clock, you’ll a see a drop-down timeline which lets you cycle through the previous imagery, in some cases dating back to around 2007 when Google began its Street View project.

-You’ll see the older images in the thumbnail and clicking that will transport you into the full street view experience.
+You’ll see the older images in the thumbnail.
+Clicking them will transport you into the full Street View experience.